willholley/giv_tcp/READMEv3.md

 --insert pictures--

-GivTCP should not be publishing data to your MQTT broker and Home Assistant should pick this up automatically.
+GivTCP should be publishing data to your MQTT broker and Home Assistant should pick this up automatically.

 ### (optional) Check Home Assistant